 Today’s UK election results have left many climate activists dejected as they had pinned their hopes on the Labour party championing climate action over the next 5 years.
 But what should they do now?

 Climate activists have traditionally been radically minded, focused on the transformations needed to deliver a low-carbon society.
 But now one of the most radical things that climate advocates can do is to break out of the safety zone of left/liberal environmentalism and actively engage with centre-right audiences.

-At Climate Outreach we believe strongly that the crisis of climate change requires systemic changes rather than tinkering around the edges.
+At COIN we believe strongly that the crisis of climate change requires systemic changes rather than tinkering around the edges.
 We make no apology for this and are utterly convinced, from our reading of history, that these changes will only emerge from strong and outspoken political movements.

 But no movement will win unless it has strength of numbers and influence.
 We should not delude ourselves that a highly motivated minority – what Marxists used to call the vanguard- can ever win this.
 This issue is far too large to be overcome without a near total commitment across society.